LuminousLilies/recipes/dough/sourdough-pizza.md

 ---
-id: pizza-sourdough-variant
+id: sourdough-pizza
-title: Pizza Sourdough Variant
+title: Sourdough Pizza
-sidebar_label: Pizza Sourdough Variant
+sidebar_label: Sourdough Pizza
 ---

-This is my attempt to use more of my sourdough starter while circumventing the yeast shortage that's currently going on during the CoVid Crisis.
+My attempt to use more of my sourdough starter while circumventing the yeast shortage that's currently going on during the CoVid Crisis.

 ## Ingredients